-You can control up to two different HA units using any of the four button keyfobs registered to the system.
-For further information on how to assign keyfob buttons to HA units, see section 7.7.2: Button Assignment.
+You can control up to two different HA units or PGM using any of the four button keyfobs registered to the system.
+For further information on how to assign keyfob buttons to HA units or PGM, see 7.7.2: Button Assignment.

-6.3: SMS Control
+6.3: Telephone Control

-You can send On and Off commands to HA units using SMS messages sent from a cellular phone to the cellular communications module.
-For this feature to function correctly, SMS control must be enabled for the specific HA units you want to control - see section 11.2.6: SMS Control.
+You can send On and Off commands to HA units or PGM output using SMS messages sent from a cellular phone to the cellular communications module.
+Alternatively, the HA unit or PGM can be controlled by using DTMF commands during Telecontrol call (either to the cellular or PSTN communications modules).
+For this feature to function correctly, Telephone control must be enabled for the specific HA units you want to control (see 11.2.6: Telephone Control), and/or for PGM respectively - see 9.7.1: Output Trigger.